assen-totin/cdn/README.md

 This transport is only useful when request type is set to `mysql`.

-Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `host:port:username:password:database`.
+Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `hostname:port:username:password:database`.
 If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

+## PostgreSQL

+This transport is only useful when request type is set to `postgresql`.

+Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `postgresql://user:password@hostname:port/dbname`.

 ## Oracle